Innobooster

 E-mail: Support.e-grant@ufm.dk

-If you have submitted an application or have a grant from Innovation Fund Denmark, please contact us via your case in e-grant.
+If you have submitted an application or have a grant from the Fund, please contact us via your case in e-grant.

-If you have any questions, it is possible to contact your local Business Hub (Erhvervshus), which also knows the Innovation Fund's programs.
-Note, however, that Erhvervshuset cannot help with administrative questions about ongoing projects.
+If you have any questions regarding an application to Innobooster, you can contact your local business centre , which is familiar with Innovation Fund Denmark's programmes.
+Please note, however, that the Business Centre cannot help with administrative questions regarding ongoing projects.

 Only for companies in the North Jutland region

-Only for companies in the Central Jutland region
+Only for companies in the Central Denmark region

 Only for companies in South Jutland